Lab 5: Experimental Methodology and Scientific Reporting

 ./scripts/run_bls.py kepler-8

-Note that the -r 5 flag causes perf to perform five repetitions.
+Note that the -r 5 flag causes perf to perform five meta-repetitions.
 The time command reports the sum of the timings for all runs.
 Calculate the effective power and energy consumption for BLS.

 2. Measuring performance metrics